 What are thyroid nodules and who is at risk?

 A thyroid nodule is a growth of thyroid tissue or a fluid-filled cyst that forms a lump in the thyroid gland.
 Nodules are very common.
-Chances of developing nodules increase as you get older.
-You may not be aware that you have a thyroid nodule, but you may notice it if it starts to grow, especially if it's visible.
-Usually there are no symptoms, but a nodule that is large enough may sometimes cause pain or hoarseness or get in the way of swallowing or breathing.
+The chances of developing nodules in the thyroid gland increase as you get older.
+Symptoms are not common, but a large nodule enough may cause pain or hoarseness, or get in the way of swallowing or breathing.

 Doctors are concerned about thyroid nodules, because they can sometimes be cancerous.
-Thyroid cancer is found in about 8% of nodules in men (or 8 out of 100) and in 4% of nodules in women.
-About 90% of all thyroid nodules are benign (non-cancerous).
+Thyroid cancer is found in about 8 percent of nodules in men (or 8 out of 100) and in 4% of nodules in women.
+Thus, about 90% of all thyroid nodules are benign (non-cancerous).

 The cause of most benign nodules is not known, but they are often found in members of the same family.
 Worldwide, lack of iodine in the diet is a very common cause of nodules.

 Most thyroid nodules are found during a routine physical exam.
 Sometimes the nodules are noted on an x-ray study that includes the neck.
 If a thyroid is found, your doctor will check a blood test to learn if the thyroid is functioning normally.
 Sometimes, a nodule can be associated with hyperthyroidism (producing too much thyroid hormone) or hypothyroidism (producing not enough thyroid hormone).